2019 Gravesham Borough Council election

 The 2019 Gravesham Borough Council election took place on 2 May 2019 to elect members of the Gravesham Borough Council in Kent, England.
 It was held on the same day as other local elections.
 The Labour Party gained control of the council from the Conservative Party.
+Cllr Gurdip Bungar was elected as Mayor of Gravesham for the year 2019-2020.